COVID 19 – Ashford Mediation Service is here to help

 The Ashford Mediation Service is a registered charity that provides free confidential and impartial mediation services to the residents of the Borough of Ashford who are experiencing conflict with others.

-Founded in 1997, we help people who are in dispute with their neighbours over noise, parking disputes, boundary disputes, general harassment, and anti social and abusive behaviour.
+We help people who are in dispute with their neighbours over noise, parking disputes, boundary disputes, general harassment, and anti social and abusive behaviour.

-We also provide mediation services between parents and their children (over 7 years of age), between relatives, and child access disputes.
+We also provide mediation services between parents and their children (over 7 years of age), between relatives, and for child access disputes.